tigellus/Markdown/5. Review on Pneumothorax Pulmonary Embolism (PE) & Pneumonia/1 Pneumothorax/Pneumothorax.md

 A tension  pneumothorax occurs when a trapped pocket of air expands without ability to escape through the shest wall, causing increased pressure and shifting of the mediastinal structures including the heart.
 Open pneumothorax is an open wound in the chest wall through which air moves in and out of the pleura.

 A tension pneumothorax is a critical event that progresses rapdily, reducing venous return to the heart, and requires immediate intervention.
-The most common cause of a tension pneumothorax is mechanical ventilation
+The most common cause of a tension pneumothorax is mechanical ventilation.

 # ~Question 10
 The presence of air or gas in the pleural cavity is known as what?